-Desk.com, the premium helpdesk software, states: 72% of people think that self-service is a fast and easy way to resolve issues.
+Desk.com, states: 72% of people think that self-service is a fast and easy way to resolve issues.
 Not only that, 40% of customers proceed to phone support only after they DON’T find their answers using the self-service option.

 So it’s clear: support content in the form of FAQs and more are the modern day user’s preferred means of accessing support.

 Such support channels don’t just appeal to the customers; they appeal to the business owners as well.
 As the customers get habituated to helping themselves with these resources, they tend to raise fewer tickets (thus saving many support hours).

 But I get it… creating all kinds of help content is hard.
 Even FAQs.
 So, to help you offer a sleek FAQ experience, I’ve rounded up 5 stellar examples of FAQs.